MEMBERS PARLIAMENT A-Z

 UK SLAVERY POLICIES - SWEATSHOP BRITAIN

 In truth in the UK we have economic policies based, in essence, on the Empire days of slavery.
-Slavery being where one human being is shackled to another to toil for the slaver for little reward.
+Slavery being where one human being is shackled to another to toil for the slaver for little reward, in fact to be worked to death.
 Where there is not enough cheap labour to underpin the society that has risen from the ashes of a Ruling Class ideology borne of our Empire days.
 We have allowed and encouraged immigrants to work at significantly below the minimum wage to underpin colonial losses - and that brings us to fiscal policies that are flawed.

 UK Parliament declares a state of Climate Emergency